ysubach/mvcskel/README.markdown

 good basis for professional web developers because it integrates industry leading practices and libraries.
 Framework developed and maintained by [Whirix](http://www.whirix.com).
-We used this solution in many projects, that's why we strongly believe that !MvcSkel will be useful for professional web development.
+We used this solution in many projects, that's why we strongly believe that MvcSkel will be useful for professional web development.

 ## Features